BartMassey/sd/README.md

   spectrum.
 The analysis will take this into account in its constraint model.

+* You can set the norm used for the error computation in the solver.
+The default is to use the L1 norm, which works pretty well: you can also choose the always popular L2 norm or the Linf norm.

 * You can specify saving your analysis files to the current directory for later use.